agsb/nones/keebngsl/README.md

 # TOKEEBS

+What could be the best comfortable and efficient design for a numerical 12 keys that allows use of numbers, letters, symbols and controls ?

-Using the NGSL 1.2 to define proprieties for a confortable and eficient keyboad.
+The frequency analises are done using the NGSL 1.2 list of 2803 words to define proprieties for a confortable and eficient keyboad.

-## NGSL

-## Process

-The 2803 words of NGSL 1.2 are represented as "lemma fppm", where fppm is the frequencie of lemma per million.

-Then for each letter the fppm of ocurrences in all lemmas are normalized as absolute percentual, and same for digraphs, trigraphs and tetragraphs using space at begin and ends of lemmas.
-The unused digraphs are listed.

-## telephone numeric 12 keys
+## Telephone numeric 12 keyboard

 Old telephone keyboards have a letter layout over the numeric 12 keys.

-For access the letter must press it 1 or 2 or 3 times.
+For access the letter must press it 1 or 2 or 3 times, like 8(t)44(h)-1-444(i)7777(s)
-Like 8(t)44(h)-1-444(i)7777(s)

 ```
     1 record on/off